 FINANCIAL ACCOUNTING EXECUTIVE

 Playing an important part in supporting the organisation and its finance manager or team, the Financial Accounting Executive is often responsible for drafting final accounts and interpretation of financial information.
-Financial Accounting Executives may use the post nominal letters Dip FA.
+Financial Accounting Executives may use the post nominal letters FAE.
 Progression to Associate level would be recommended as an individual’s career requires.

 Associates of the Institute have achieved a level of competency considered necessary to manage or lead the finance function of an organisation.
 They have an advanced level of skill and ability and are often responsible for all aspects of financial management and reporting, They are also likely to have responsibilities related to regulation and compliance for the business and require broad management skills.
 An Associate may use the post nominal letters AFA.